klapauciusisgreat/jonesforth-MacOS-x64/README.md

 # Port of JonesForth to MacOS Catalina

-This is a fairly simple port but had to deal with a number of idiosyncrasies of Catalina and x64 programming.
+This is a fairly simple port but had to deal with a number of idiosyncrasies of MacOS and x64 programming.

 This is also not an elegant port.
 For instance, sbrk is not implemented and to get the assembler going, I just mmapped a large enough segment as rwx (to allow self modifying code) via the mmap syscall.
 The x64 specific code is also probably inefficient.
-However, this version passes all the tests and can serve as a basis for further improvements.
+However, this version passes all the tests and can serve as a basis for further improvements, both on Catalina and Big Sur.

 Thanks to